 A member of Safavid Dynasty, he invented the “Hookah”, the first vaporizer most commonly known as a waterpipe.
 In their circles, it was either called the “narghile”, “arghila”, or the “shisha”, which is still in existence in many Persian-themed restaurants at present day.

 The Americans developed the first electronic cigarette in 1927, and was further developed into the modern-day e-cig in 1960.
 But it was around 1994 when Cherokee marijuana medicine man Frank William Wood, better known as “Eagle Bill Amato”, introduced the cannabis vaporizer, to promote the use of a much safer method of consumption.
 The said idea was handed down to him in 1993 by a grower from California, who made use of a heat gun to vaporize.

-Eagle Bill’s device became a major attraction at the Hash Museum in the Sensi Seed Bank in Amsterdam for more than a decade.
+Eagle Bill’s device became a major attraction at the Hash Museum in Amsterdam for more than a decade.
 At the time, he was already living in Amsterdam for 12 years, and he was able to entice museum visitors from around the world to try out his new technology.